-- a.
+- d.
 Mechanical Penthouses.
-Uninhabitable mechanical penthouses will be permitted above the Base Height to-by a maximum-height of 65-20 feet, provided that such penthouses are set back a minimum of 15 feet from any exposed face of the buildings, unless such penthouses are architecturally integrated into the building façade design. - b.
+Uninhabitable mechanical penthouses will be permitted above the Base Height to a maximum height of 65 feet, provided that such penthouses are set back a minimum of 15 feet from any exposed face of the buildings, unless such penthouses are architecturally integrated into the building façade design. - e.
 Sloping Roofs.
 (45 degrees/1:1 pitch or flatter) shall be permitted up to a maximum height of 60 feet, measured to the top of the sloping roof.
-For projects not eligible for the Additional Height, street wall heights shall not exceed the base height limit of 55 feet. - c.
+For projects not eligible for the Additional Height, street wall heights shall not exceed the base height limit of 55 feet. - f.
 Visual Impact Study.
-Any site that is located where the east-west street does not cross Pacific Avenue (sites with frontage on Locust, Church, Walnut, Lincoln, Soquel, Elm, and Maple and Sycamore Streets) must prepare a visual impact study to determine how the proposed building would be viewed from the east-west street from a pedestrian eye-level.
+Any site that is located where the east-west street does not cross Pacific Avenue (sites with frontage on Locust, Church, Walnut, Lincoln, Soquel, Elm and Maple Streets) must prepare a visual impact study to determine how the proposed building would be viewed from the east-west street from a pedestrian eye-level.